dhanuvasadi/100-days-ai-engineering/Day-003-Embeddings/README.md

 # Today's Reflection

 Embeddings help AI understand the meaning behind text.
 This allows enterprise AI applications to search documentation, SQL scripts, and ETL jobs more intelligently than traditional keyword searches.

+# embedding
+An embedding is a numerical representation of the meaning of data that allows AI to find semantically similar information instead of relying on exact keyword matches.
+# Today's Reflection